-What to do when a Volunteer Reports an Injury
+What to do when a Volunteer is Injured

 - If the volunteer is not able to transport themselves to OHF, call a campus ambulance and have the volunteer taken to the Emergency Medical Center.
 Injured volunteers should be referred to the Emergency Medical Center when OHF is not open.